 - Reward: The reward is the enjoyable taste and texture of the peanut butter, as well as the sense of comfort or satisfaction it provides.
 The person experiences a momentary pleasure from indulging in the peanut butter.

-As this loop repeats over time, the person's brain starts associating the cue (time of day, sight of peanut butter, emotional state) with the rewarding experience of eating peanut butter.
+As this loop repeats over time, the person's brain starts to associate the cue (time of day, sight of peanut butter, emotional state) with the rewarding experience of eating peanut butter.

-This reinforcement strengthens the habit loop, making the person more likely to continue overeating peanut butter in response to the same cues.
+This reinforcement strengthens the habit loop, making the person more likely to continue overeating peanut butter in response to the same cues in the future.

 To change or break this habit, one could intervene at various points in the loop.